 Lamborghini utilized Forged Composite on both the monocoque chassis as well as the suspension arms on the new Sesto Elemento concept car.
 While it's not used in a production car just yet, we expect to see it soon with replacements for the Gallardo and the Murcielago in the not too distant future (Update: Lamborghini is now using Forged Composite extensively in their mainstream vehicles).

 While Forged Composite in our opinion is not as visually pleasing as a traditional carbon fiber part, its potential for useful applications is exciting.
 We haven't heard if the cost of manufacturing is less than a traditional part, but our guess is yes.
-The process sounds like it would be much less labor-intensive and may even make use of injection molding that can help automate manufacturing (Experts, please chime in).
+The process sounds like it would be much less labor-intensive and may even make use of injection molding that can help automate manufacturing.